 Note: Citrus \times paradisi is a hybrid between pomelo (C. maxima) and sweet orange (C. sinensis L. Osbeck), but its properties most closely resemble the former.
-Although the common name toronja may be used to refer to more than one species (C. \times paradisi and C. grandis), both species are often used interchangeably for food and medicine because they share similar properties.
+Although the common name toronja may be used to refer to more than one species (C. \times paradisi and C. C. C paradisi and C properties are often used interchangeably for food and medicine because they share similar properties.